w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - Unbonding Sub Pools: Collection of pools at different phases (i.e. eras) of the unbonding lifecycle.
 - Members: Accounts that nominate to the pools.
 - Point: A unit of measure for a member’s portion of a pool's funds.
-All pools start with a point to plank ratio of 1, and over time if they receive rewards they increase in value, and if they get slashed they decrease in value.
+All pools start with a point to Planck ratio of 1.
+Over time, if the pool receives rewards, they increase in value, and if the pool is slashed, it decreases in value.

 ## Pool Member Lifecycle